SK-EID/smart-id-documentation/README.md

 method can be ignored if the signature scheme does not mandate presence of certificate in the document structure that is to be signed.

-This method initiates a certificate (device) choice dialogue on end userâ€™s devices, so it may not be called without explicit need (i.e. it may be called only as the first step in the signing process).
+This method initiates a certificate (device) choice dialogue on end user's devices, so it may not be called without explicit need (i.e. it may be called only as the first step in the signing process).